TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-operator-nodestatus.md

     articleId="azurestack-operator-nodestatus"
 />

-# Azure Stack Node status is adding
+# Azure Stack is showing wrong node status

-An Azure Stack node keeps showing the operational status as “Adding” after a node operation like drain, resume, repair, shutdown or start was executed.
+An Azure Stack is showing the operational node status as “Adding” after an operation like drain, resume, repair, shutdown or start was executed.
-This can happen when the Fabric Resource Provider Role cache did not refresh after a node operation.
+This can happen when the Fabric Resource Provider Role cache did not refresh after an operation.

 Applies to: Azure Stack build 1808, 1809 and 1811